tsweeney256/interleave_playlist/docs/input/group-scope.md

 The group scope refers to the set of options for a particular group from the optional list of `groups` from the location scope.

-This scope inherits hierarchical options from the local scope, and transitively inherits options from the global scope, if not overridden by the location scope.
+This scope inherits hierarchical options from the location scope, and transitively inherits options from the global scope, if not overridden by the location scope.
 This scope may also override any options from the location scope, taking affect for the defined group.